yufansong/yufansong/README.md

 ## Hi there, I'm Yufan Song 👋

-* 🌊 A Cloud Database Engineer at RisingWave Labs.
+* 🌊 A Software Engineer at RisingWave Labs.
 * 🤖️ Core maintainer of [Opendevin](https://github.com/All-Hands-AI/OpenHands).
 * 🔬 A research assistant on LLM at Carnegie Mellon University LTI SCS, advised by Prof. [Graham Neubig](https://www.phontron.com/).
 * 🎓 Graduate at Master of Computational Data Science, Carnegie Mellon University.